Management Board: Oliver Samwer (CEO), Alexander Kudlich

 Rights of the data subject

-If your personal data is processed, you are a data subject within the meaning of the GDPR and you have the following rights vis-à-vis the data controller:
+If your personal data is processed, you are considered a data subject within the meaning of the GDPR and you have the following rights against Rocket Internet as data controller:

 Right of Access

 Right to information according to Art.
 15 GDPR: You have the right to obtain information about the personal data processed by us, the processing purposes, the categories of processed personal data, the recipients or categories of recipients to whom your data was or are being disclosed, the planned period of storage or the criteria for determining the duration of storage, the right of correction, deletion, limitation of processing, objection to processing, complaint to a supervisory authority, the origin of your data, if they were not collected by us, the existence of automated decision-making including profiling and possibly significant information on the logic applied and the scope and intended impact of such processing, as well as your right to be informed of what guarantees according to Art.
 46 GDPR exist in case of redirection of data in third countries.

 Right to correction according to Art.
 16 GDPR: You have the right to immediate correction of incorrect data concerning you and/or completion of incomplete data.